Nouran-245/Capstone-Project/README.md

 ### 2. Quiz Creation
 - Form to create a quiz (title, description).
 - Add multiple questions and choices to a quiz.
-- Mark correct answer(s) for each question.
+- Mark correct answer for each question.
 - Quiz creators can edit or delete their own quizzes.

 ### 3. Taking a Quiz
 - Users choose a quiz from the list.
-- Questions displayed one by one (or all at once).
+- Questions displayed all at once.
 - User submits answers → score calculated automatically.
 - Result stored in the **Result** model.